celigo/integrator-extension/README.md

  *  _exportId - the _exportId of the export for which the hook is defined.
  *
  *  settings - the container for all integrator.io settings data for an integration (applicable only to connectors).
+ *
+ *  configuration - the configuration provided for the preSavePage hook.
+Can be used to further customize the hook.
  */

 module.hooks.preSavePageFunction = function (options, callback) {